skuro/skuro.github.com/_posts/2010-01-14-from-the-grounds-up-maven-alfresco-tutorial.md

 <h3>First achievement</h3>
 Ok, let's stop here now and see what we've done by now.
 Go to the alfresco-showcase folder and type:

-[code]
-alfresco-showcase$ MAVEN_OPTS=&quot;-Xmx512m -XX:MaxPermSize=128m&quot; \
+    alfresco-showcase$ MAVEN_OPTS="-Xmx512m -XX:MaxPermSize=128m" \
      mvn clean install -Prun
-[/code]

 This will start a local jetty instance where Alfresco 3.2 community will be deployed.
-So, if you now point your browser to http://localhost:8080/alfresco you will finally see that flower we talked about at the beginning of this post.
+So, if you now point your browser to <code>http://localhost:8080/alfresco</code> you will finally see that flower we talked about at the beginning of this post.

 <h2>Next steps</h2>
 That's it for now, but other blocks are still missing: what about AMPs?
 And WCM?
 And does Share fits in the picture?
 I'll cover all the points in the next episodes of this series.
 See you there!